 This is a fantastic acoustic pickup for any player looking to get the authentic acoustic tones produced by piezos, but who perhaps don’t want to take their guitar apart to install one.
 It’s affordable, it’s simple to use, and it’s even easier to install.

 Installation of the KNA AP-2 Universal Stick-on Piezo was about as easy as it gets.
-All that needed to be done was to place it on the soundboard using the provided removable adhesive putty, and plug it into your amp – that’s it!
-The entire setup process took us less than one minute, and we’re confident even day one beginners could be up and running with this pickup right away.
+All that needed to be done was placing it on the soundboard using the provided removable adhesive putty and plugging it into your amp – that’s it!
+The entire setup process took us less than one minute,and we’re confident even day-one beginners could be up and running with this pickup right away.

 The AP-2 was an incredibly user-friendly pickup.
-No matter where on the soundboard we placed it, we found that it still sounded good, so there’s no particular expertise required when installing it.
+We found that it still sounded good no matter where on the soundboard we placed it, so there’s no particular expertise required for installation.
 The only control on the whole unit was a simple volume knob, so there was no real learning curve to speak of.
 It works with any acoustic guitar (even ukuleles or mandolins), and plugs straight into any amp using a standard cable.

 It came fitted with an 1/4″ output jack and a built-in volume control knob, which gave us good control over the output.
 The pickup itself was made from high-quality plywood that was clearly designed to last, and looked quite subtle against a natural guitar finish.

 This pickup wasn’t pretending to be a competitor for the more premium offerings in the roundup, but that didn’t stop us from getting some nice tones from it.
-We felt that it delivered a rich, full tone that showcased the mid range nicely.
-We didn’t find it to be too microphonic, and nor did it give us any significant issues with feedback.
+We felt that it delivered a rich, full tone that showcased the midrange nicely.
+We didn’t find it to be too microphonic, nor did it give us any significant issues with feedback.

-Verdict: Despite the extremely low price, the KNA AP-2 Universal Stick-on Piezo Acoustic Pickup is a well made pickup that is easy to install and use, and that delivers great tones.
-It’s ideal for players who might want to take their own guitar to the occasional open mic, but aren’t looking to spend a ton on high end pickups, or models that require tools for installation.
+Verdict: Despite the extremely low price, the KNA AP-2 Universal Stick-on Piezo Acoustic Pickup is a well-made pickup that is easy to install and use, and that delivers great tones.
+It’s ideal for players who might want to take their own guitar to the occasional open mic, but who aren’t looking to spend a ton on high-end pickups, or models that require tools for installation.